How Dental Health and Heart Disease are Related?

 What Can I Do To Improve My Dental Health?

-With dental health related to heart health, improving dental health would improve heart health.
+With dental health related to heart health, maintaining dental health would improve heart health.
 As you abide by the following steps, you’ll reduce the chance of decay, inflammation, and infection.

 Take proactive measures to improve dental health and heart disease prevention will come along with it.